Oxidation annealing effects on the spin-glass-like magnetism and appearance of superconductivity in T*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ (0.14 $\leq x \leq$ 0.28): Summary

 \section{Summary}

 We performed the first systematic $\mu$SR study of magnetism in T*-type cuprates using La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ with 0.14 $\leq$ $x$ $\leq$ 0.28.
-It was found that all AS semiconducting samples exhibit SG-like magnetism below $\sim$8 K. The size of Cu spin moment and the magnetic volume fraction concomitantly grow with the increase of electrical resistivity upon cooling, indicating a close relation between the magnetism and the mobility of carriers.
+It was found that all AS semiconducting samples exhibit SG-like magnetism below $\sim$4 K. The internal magnetic field and the magnetic volume fraction concomitantly grow with the increase of electrical resistivity upon cooling, indicating a close relation between the magnetism and the mobility of carriers.
 The magnetic phase is robust against $x$ but fully suppressed in the OA samples, suggesting the competitive relation between disordered magnetic and SC states.
-This significant variation in the ground state of T*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ by oxidation annealing yields a unique opportunity for the study of the interplay between spin correlations and superconductivity, which strongly depends on the hole concentration.
+This significant variation in the ground state of T*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ by oxidation annealing yields a unique opportunity for the study of the interplay between spin correlations and superconductivity.